Contact Dermatitis Compensation: Will a letter from my GP about my dermatitis affect my compensation claim against my employer in the United Kingdom?

 4. Loss of job satisfaction as a result of industrial injury in the workplace

-Remember that if your occupational skin disease results in you having to do a job which is either paid less or is not as satisfying as your previous job then this can form part of your compensation claim against your employer.
+Remember – if your occupational skin disease results in you having to do a job which is either paid less or is not as satisfying as your previous job – further compensation can be claimed for lost income.

-5. Further online assistance with your contact dermatitis claim
+5. Free online / telephone assistance with assessing your contact dermatitis claim